Receptly/receptly-convai/README.md

 # Receptly Convai Wrapper

-This repository hosts the lightweight `receptly-convai.js` wrapper that creates a `<receptly-convai>` custom element and exposes a programmatic `mount()` API for embedding the ElevenLabs Convai widget.
+This repository hosts the lightweight `receptly-convai.js` wrapper for embedding the ElevenLabs Convai widget.

 NOTE: this README intentionally does not include any agent IDs or other sensitive identifiers.
 Contact us at [Receptly](https://app.receptly.io) to get your agent id.